fritzschoff/prePO/README.md

 If you are on the local testnet from hardhat you can swap your ETH to DAI in order to test this application.
 This would be removed if this was a real application.
 For test reasons, I didn't removed this part of the application.

+### &nbsp

+I'm using HTML entities for whitespaces in places where I need to ensure that there is a whitespace.
+For example in a text that contains a link, we need to make sure that there is a space between the last character of the text and the anchor tag.
+For me this more convenient then the suggested
+`{' '}` from prettier.

 ## Dependencies

 ### web3-react